benjimorr/advent-of-code/README.md

 # Advent of Code

-This repository holds the solutions to the 2018 [advent of code](www.adventofcode.com) challenge.
+This repository holds my solutions to the 2018 [advent of code](https://www.adventofcode.com/) challenge.
 All solutions are written in JavaScript.